June (company): History

-June was founded by Matt Van Horn, CEO, and Nikhil Bhogal, CTO, and launched in June 2015.

-Van Horn co-founded Zimride, which spun off the ride-sharing service Lyft.
-Bhogal designed the camera software for the iPhone’s first five generations and is listed as an inventor on multiple Apple camera software patents.
-June team members have worked on the Apple Watch, GoPro cameras and Fitbit fitness trackers as well.
+June was founded by Matt Van Horn and Nikhil Bhogal and launched in June 2015.
+Van Horn previously co-founded Zimride, which spun off the ride-sharing service Lyft, while Bhogal designed the camera software for the iPhone's first five generations and was as an inventor on multiple Apple camera software patents.
+June team members have also worked on the Apple Watch, GoPro cameras and Fitbit fitness trackers.
 Michelin-starred chef Michael Mina is an advisor to June.